mbarbin/provider/doc/docs/explanation/README.md

 # Explanation

 Welcome to the Explanation section of the `provider` documentation.
-Here, we delve into the details of how `provider` works and its design principles.
-This section is intended to provide a deeper understanding of the project for developers and contributors.
+This section covers how `provider` works and its design principles.

 ## Synopsis